 - $7,500 Verdict for Carnival Cruise Slip and Fall on Oily Substance

 - Carnival Cruise Slip and Fall on Condensation or Slippery Tile Claim

 - Passenger’s Slip and Fall on Carnival Cruise Dismissed Where No Substance on Floor

 - Carnival Doesn’t Have to Give Past Incident Reports of Hazard that Caused Your Fall

 - Court Lets Slip and Fall on Wet and Slippery Substance Go Forward vs. Carnival

 - Carnival Cruise Slip and Fall Case Dismissed for Failure to Sue in Time

-I want to represent you if you were hurt in an accident on a cruise ship or somewhere else in Florida.
+I want to represent you if you were hurt in an accident on a cruise ship.

 Call Me Now!

 Call me now at (888) 594-3577 to find out for FREE if I can represent you.
 We answer calls 24 hours a day, 7 days a week, 365 days a year.